nicholasgerasimatos/OpenShift-Portworx/Portworx OpenShift Install.md

+# OpenShift - Pure Storage Validated Design Implementation Guide

+**Purpose of this Document**

-# OpenShift - Pure Storage Validated Design Implementation Guideacpl**Purpose of this Document:**:This comprehensive guide provides detailed instructions and best practices for planning, implementing, operating, and maintaining a Cisco Validated Design (CVD) for FlashStack with Red Hat OpenShift Container Platform on bare metal.
-It covers Cisco UCS infrastructure, Pure Storage integration, OpenShift installation, configuration, and ongoing management.st**Target Audience:**gThis document is intended for experienced infrastructure engineers, OpenShift administrators, solution architects, and technical personnel responsible for deploying and managing FlashStack solutions with OpenShift Container Platform.
+This comprehensive guide provides detailed instructions and best practices for planning, implementing, operating, and maintaining a Cisco Validated Design (CVD) for FlashStack with Red Hat OpenShift Container Platform on bare metal.
+It covers Cisco UCS infrastructure, Pure Storage integration, OpenShift installation, configuration, and ongoing management.st**Target Audience:**

+This document is intended for experienced infrastructure engineers, OpenShift administrators, solution architects, and technical personnel responsible for deploying and managing FlashStack solutions with OpenShift Container Platform.
 A foundational understanding of Cisco UCS, Pure Storage, Red Hat OpenShift, networking, and virtualization concepts is assumed.

-**Disclaimer:**
+**Disclaimer**
 This guide provides recommendations and procedures based on a validated design.
 However, every environment is unique.
 Users should always refer to the latest official documentation from Cisco, Pure Storage, and Red Hat.
 Thoroughly test all configurations in a non-production environment before implementing in production.

 ## Table of Contents